Sikandar Shah Suri

-Sikandar Shah Suri (died 1559) was the sixth ruler of the Sur dynasty, a late medieval Pashtun dynasty of northern India.
-He became the sultan of Delhi after overthrowing Ibrahim Shah Suri.
+Sikandar Shah Suri (died 1559) was the last ruling Sultan of Hindustan from the Sur dynasty from February 1555 until his defeat on 22 June 1555, and the second-to-last ruler of the Surids.
+His defeat by Humayun and loss of Delhi marked the end of the Sur Empire's 15-year rule over the throne of Hindustan, although the Suris continued to rule the eastern portions of the empire for another year.

 Early life

 Sikandar Shah Suri's actual name was Ahmad Khan Suri.
 He was the brother-in-law of sultan Muhammad Adil Shah.
-He was the governor of Lahore before declaring independence from Delhi in 1555.
+He was the Surid governor of Lahore before declaring independence from Delhi in 1555.

 Reign

-After becoming the independent sultan and bringing Punjab under control, he marched towards the territory controlled by sultan Ibrahim Shah Suri.
-Ibrahim was defeated in a battle at Farah, India near Agra and Sikandar took possession of both Delhi and Agra.
+After becoming the independent sultan and bringing the Punjab under control, he marched towards the territory controlled by Sultan Ibrahim Shah Suri.
+Sikandar defeated Ibrahim in a battle at Farah near Agra and took possession of both Delhi and Agra.
 While Sikandar was busy with his struggle against Ibrahim, Humayun captured Lahore in February 1555.
 Another detachment of his forces captured Dipalpur.
 Next, the Mughal army occupied Jalandhar and their advanced division proceeded towards Sirhind.
 Sikandar sent a force of 30,000 horses but they were defeated by the Mughal army in a battle at Machhiwara and Sirhind was occupied by the Mughals.
-Sikandar, then led an army of 80,000 horses himself and met the Army at Sirhind.
+Sikandar, then led an army of 80,000 horses himself and met the Mughals at Sirhind.
 On 22 June 1555 he was defeated by the Mughal army and was compelled to retreat to the Sivalik Hills in northern Punjab.
 The victorious Mughals marched to Delhi and occupied it.